Gift cards are a perennially popular choice for Christmas presents, and it's easy to see why: they're perfect for a range of recipients and reasons.

 Lost or stolen cards

-- However, some retailers allow you to cancel and reissue a lost card, sometimes for a fee.
+Treat your gift card like cash – if you lose it, it could be gone for good.
+However, some retailers allow you to cancel and reissue a lost card, sometimes for a fee.
 Conditions apply, so hold on to your receipts for gift cards and jot down details such as the card number.

 Restrictions

 - You may only be able to use a gift card in a specific store, so choose carefully.
-Aunty Beryl won't thank you if she lives in Perth and the gift card you give her can only be spent at a restaurant in Sydney.
+Aunt Beryl won't thank you if she lives in Perth and the gift card you give her can only be spent at a restaurant in Sydney.

-- EFTPOS and Visa/MasterCard gift cards can be used at almost any retailer.
+- Eftpos and Visa/MasterCard gift cards can be used at almost any retailer.

 Fees and charges